 A physiotherapist from the mid-20th century, Dr. Vladimir Janda discovered both the upper and lower-crossed syndromes.
-The upper-crossed syndrome is a muscle imbalance in which the upper back is weak and the chest is too tight, pulling the shoulders and head forward.
+The upper-crossed syndrome is a muscle imbalance in which the upper back is weak and the chest is too tight, pulling the shoulders and head forwards.
 The lower-crossed syndrome occurs because the lower back muscles are too tight and the abdominals are too weak.

 Work the front of your abs, the rectus abdominis, with this sit-up variation.

 How To: Grip the handles of a TRX and lean back from a standing position.
 You should be facing towards the TRX.
 Start with your knuckles facing the ceiling.
 Pull yourself up and stick your chest out.
 As you pull up turn your knuckles out to the sides.

 Left vs. Right Imbalance

 Many people favor one side during day-to-day activities which can make one side of your back stronger than the other.
 To balance things out, try doing these exercises that let you work one side of your back at a time.

 All you need is a dumbbell and a bench to start working on your left vs. right imbalances with this exercise.

 How To: Put a dumbbell on the floor in front of a workout bench.
 Your feet should be shoulder-width apart.
 Stick your butt back and lean over to put one hand on the bench.
 Grab the dumbbell with your free hand.
 Pull it into your body, lifting your elbow as high up as possible, then lower it back down to the ground.

 Balance out your lat muscles, the big muscles on the side of your back that help you do pull-ups and chin-ups, with this exercise.